Background pattern

 Store in a refrigerator (2° to 8° C).
 Do not freeze.
 Keep the bag in the outer aluminum-protected container to protect it from light.

-Administration / Posology
+Administration / posology

 The organ is washed through a cannula inserted into an artery, while maintaining sufficient pressure to obtain a constant flow of the solution to achieve adequate washing.
-In the case of liver transplantation, the biliary tree is usually washed after removal, before placing it in the preservation and transport container.
+In the case of liver transplantation, the biliary tree is normally washed after removal, before placing it in the preservation and transport container.

 The volume of the washing solution depends on the organ.